1. Overview

 -

-The btn1 in Screen1 and Screen2 is different object, depend on which screen is loaded.
-Also, you can’t access img1 when Screen2 is’t loaded.
-So, make sure which screen is loaded when access the widget.
+Note that btn1 in Screen1 and Screen2 refers to different objects, depending on which screen is loaded.
+Additionally, you cannot access img1 when Screen2 is not loaded.
+Ensure the correct screen is loaded before accessing its widgets.

-A valid name of widget must be an unique name in the same screen.
+A valid widget name must be unique within the same screen.

 Tip